longevityframework/longevity/longevity/src/jekyll/manual/model/components.md

 Be sure to declare your component class in the same package as, or in a sub-package of, the package you declare your domain model.
-Assuming you don't fabricate your own `longevity.model.ModelEv[DomainModel]`, if you declare your persistent class in another package, you will get a compiler error - something about implicit model evidence not being found.
+Assuming you don't fabricate your own `longevity.model.ModelEv[DomainModel]`, if you declare your component class in another package, you will get a compiler error - something about implicit model evidence not being found.

 The `@component[DomainModel]` annotation creates a companion object that extends `longevity.model.CType[DomainModel, FullName]`.
 If `FullName` already has a companion object, it will be augmented to extend `CType`.
+The `CType[DomainModel, FullName]` will be used to help build the `ModelType[DomainModel]`, which collects all the different parts of your model.

 Here is the equivalent code without using annotations:

 ```scala
 import longevity.model.CType